Brest-Java-Course-2021-2/Valentin-Kravchenko/srs/Bank accounts and credit cards.md

     * In the case, the given data is valid:
       * The system updates this data in the database
       * In the case, an error occurred while updating data, the system generates an error message "Error saving data"
-      * In the case, the update was successful, the system redirect the user to the accounts page
+      * In the case, the update was successful:
+        * The system redirect the user to the accounts page
         * The system generates and displays a list of all bank accounts with updated data
-    * In the case, the given data is invalid, the system generates error message "The given data are incorrect"
+    * In the case, the given data is invalid, the system generates an error message "The given data is incorrect"
-  * In the case, user clicks the **CANCEL**, the system doesn't update the account and redirects the user to the accounts page
+  * In the case, user clicks the **CANCEL**, the system doesn't update the selected bank account and redirects the user to the accounts page
 ##### Action to Remove a Bank Account:
   * The user clicks the **Remove** in the line of the selected bank account